 The Nomination Committee, also, ratifies the composition and members of the Committees established by the CEO.

-Furthermore, the Nomination Committee is informed on the selection of candidates as members of the Board of Directors of Group's significant subsidiaries, prior to their election.
+Furthermore, the Nomination Committee ratifies the selection of candidates as members of the Board of Directors of Group's subsidiaries, prior to their election.